Ultravisor/ultravisor/README.md

   - OpenAPI spec at `/api/openapi`
   - SwaggerUI at `/swaggerui`
 - Highly available
-  - When deployed as a Supavisor cluster and a node dies connection pools should be quickly spun up or already available on other nodes when clients reconnect
+  - When deployed as a Ultravisor cluster and a node dies connection pools should be quickly spun up or already available on other nodes when clients reconnect
 - Connection buffering
   - Brief connection buffering for transparent database restarts or failovers